Walmer Lifeboat Station: 1800–1939

 Ever since its founding in 1824, the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), later to become the RNLI in 1854, would award medals for deeds of gallantry at sea, even if no lifeboats were involved.
 In 1830, RNIPLS Gold and Silver Medals were awarded, for the rescue of 13 crew from the ship Mountaineer, and three Deal boatmen, on 24 November 1829.

 In 1856, the RNLI issued an appeal to place a lifeboat at Walmer, highlighting the dangers of the Goodwin Sands to international trade through the Port of London.
 One member of the Royal Thames Yacht Club offered to pay half the cost of a lifeboat, if the remaining club members raised the remainder.
 A site for a boathouse was provided by landowner Mr Frederick Leath, and a wooden boathouse was constructed, costing £186-11s-0d.
 A 29-foot 6in self-righting 'pulling and sailing' (P&S) lifeboat (one with oars and sails), costing £160-2s-6d, was built by Forrestt of Limehouse, and arrived along with a launching carriage in Walmer in November 1856.
 The boat was named Royal Thames Yacht Club.

-In 1871, a new brick-built boathouse was constructed, replacing the 1856 wooden boathouse, which was dismantled, and reconstructed at North Deal.
+In 1871, a new stone-built boathouse was constructed, replacing the 1856 wooden boathouse, which was dismantled and reconstructed at North Deal.

 Crew member Edward Young drowned in 1896, when he was trying to board the Steamship Trapian from the lifeboat.

 The Walmer station was closed in 1912, but was reopened in 1927, when it was deemed the most suitable of the three local stations to operate the intended motor-powered lifeboat.
 Lifeboat Barbara Fleming (ON 480) was transferred from Kingsdown when that station was closed, and kept on a launching cradle at the head of the beach.
 Soon afterwards, from 1933, the station had its first motor lifeboat.

-In 1933, motor lifeboat Charles Dibdin (Civil Service No.2) (ON 762) was placed on service.
+In 1933, the Beach Type motor lifeboat Charles Dibdin (Civil Service No.2) (ON 762) was placed on service.
 She would take part in the Dunkirk evacuation in 1940.
 In 1944, Coxswain Joseph Mercer was awarded the RNLI Bronze Medal for the rescue of 13 men from an anti-submarine boat stranded on the Goodwin Sands.
 In 26 years service to Walmer, Charles Dibdin (Civil Service No.2) (ON 762) would be launched 412 times, and save 241 lives.